George Frederick Armstrong: Early life and education

 Armstrong was born in Doncaster, Yorkshire, England on 15 May 1842.

 As the eldest son of George Armstrong, a woollen-draper, his early education in engineering began with work in the locomotive depots and repair shops of the Great Northern Railway in his home of Doncaster.
 At the age seventeen, he began his formal education when he enrolled in King's College, London, then one of the few colleges with an engineering program.
 Armstrong remained at King's College from 1857 until he completed his studies in 1860.
-He then enrolled at Cambridge University, first in St. John's College and then in Jesus College, where he graduated with a Bachelors Degree in 1864.
+He then enrolled at Cambridge University, first in St. John's College and then in Jesus College, where he graduated with a bachelor's degree in 1864.
 While there, Armstrong participated in high jump competitions, winning at least one award.
 Armstrong continued with his studies until 1867 when he graduated with a Masters Degree.

 Career

 Early career

-Armstrong began his career as an assistant engineer under Richard Johnson, the then Chief Engineer of the Great Northern Railway.
+Armstrong began his career as an assistant engineer under Richard Johnson, the then chief engineer of the Great Northern Railway.
 By 1869 he returned to work at the company's locomotive works at home to Doncaster.
 He then became engineer of the Isle of Man Railway Company.

 In 1871, Armstrong moved into academia when he became the first 'Professor of Civil Engineering' at the Applied Science School of McGill University, in Montreal, Quebec, Canada.
 Once in this role, he organised a completely new university department and designed the engineering curriculum for its students.
 At the university for five years, he was a captain of the university companies of the First Regiment of the Canadian Militia.
 In 1876 he returned to Britain as the new Chair of Engineering at the Yorkshire College.
 Throughout 1879 he undertook elaborate observations and experiments to determine the diurnal variations in the amount of carbon dioxide in the atmosphere, and the results were then published through the Royal Society.